S7000A New York City property tax

-S.7000-A is the name given to the current dominant property tax law in effect in New York State affecting New York City.
+S.7000-A is the landmark New York State legislation from 1981 that established the current framework for New York City's property tax system, creating four property classes and implementing various assessment caps and rules that cause significant tax disparities.
+Also S.7000-A is the name given to the current dominant property tax law in effect in New York State affecting New York City.
 Surrounding areas such as Nassau County have similar laws.
 The bill was enacted in 1981 in response to the Hellerstein decision (Hellerstein v.
 Assessor of Islip, 37 N.Y.2d 1 (1975)).
 The law is embodied in Article 18 of the New York State Real Property Law.

 This is the 2022 link for revenue and expense interactive chart for the current summary of New York City Revenue and Expenses.